 SharpStitch library contains classes wrapping the entire stitching process.
 They support asynchronous processing on background, progress reporting and cancellation.

-The demo package contains sample Windows Forms application demonstrating image stitching on UI.
+The trial package contains sample Windows Forms application demonstrating image stitching on UI.